-- (a) The Sponsor must report to the Ministry at least twice each Year (including in the middle of the Year and at the end of the Year) on National Standards achieved by each Student. - (b) The Sponsor will also report to the Ministry at intervals requested by the Ministry on any other matter on which the Ministry gathers data from all State schools or a particular category of State school, in a form requested by the Ministry.
-For this purpose, the Sponsor will utilise any guideline, instruction or tool that the Ministry requires State schools to utilise for the purpose of gathering and/or analysing data on Students, as notified by the Minister. - (c) The Sponsor must comply with any guidelines, tools, standards or templates that the Ministry may specify (in writing) that the Sponsor is required to comply with for the purpose of reporting to the Ministry.
-This is expected to include: - reporting on the numbers and proportions of Students at, above, below or well below the National Standards, including by Māori, Pasifika, gender, and by Class Level (where this does not breach an individual's privacy); and - (ii) how Students are progressing against National Standards as well as how they are achieving; and - (iii) the reporting of information required under paragraphs (c)(i) and (ii) of this clause 18.3 shall be in the format provided by the Secretary, however, any reporting required may vary from any of these guidelines, tools, standards or templates if the Ministry considers this to be appropriate.
+- (a) The Sponsor must report to the Ministry at least twice each Year (including in the middle of the Year and at the end of the Year) on National Standards and/or Ngā Whanaketanga Rumaki Māori and/or NCEA achieved by each Student. - (b) The Sponsor will also report to the Ministry at intervals requested by the Ministry on any other matter on which the Ministry gathers data from all State schools or a particular category of State school, in a form requested by the Ministry.
+For this purpose, the Sponsor will utilise any guideline, instruction or tool that the Ministry requires State schools to utilise for the purpose of gathering and/or analysing data on Students, as notified by the Minister. - (c) The Sponsor must comply with any guidelines, tools (including assessment tools), standards or templates that the Ministry may specify (in writing) that the Sponsor is required to comply with for the purpose of reporting to the Ministry.
+This is expected to include:

+- (i) reporting on the numbers and proportions of Students at, above, below or well below the National Standards and/or Ngā Whanaketanga Rumaki Māori, including by Māori, Pasifika, gender, and by Class Level (where this does not breach an individual's privacy); and - how Students are progressing against National Standards and/or Ngā Whanaketanga Rumaki Māori and/or NCEA as well as how they are achieving; and - (iii) the reporting of information required under paragraphs (c)(i) and (ii) of this clause 18.3 shall be in the format provided by the Secretary, however, any reporting required may vary from any of these guidelines, tools, standards or templates if the Ministry considers this to be appropriate.